 My current research examines civil society in China, particularly the rise of non-governmental organizations (NGOs).
 NGOs are a new phenomenon in China — they barely existed at all 30 years ago, but now there are millions.
 You can learn a little bit about this research by checking out my 2017 paper for the China Policy Institute or my talk at the Brookings Institute from Dec 2016 (the full video is here).

 To see a more scholarly work on the subject, you can read my latest book: Social Entrepreneurship and Citizenship in China.
-You can also check out my most recent articles, published in the Handbook of Research on NGOs (2018), Voluntas (2017), The Asia-Pacific Journal (2016) and The China Quarterly (2015)
+You can also check out my most recent articles, published in China Information (2020), the Handbook of Research on NGOs (2018), or Voluntas (2017).

 I also conducted the 2003 and 2009 Colgate Campus Climate Surveys.
 Working with my co-author, Dr. Landon Reid, we surveyed the entire student body to examine how students' experiences of campus life differentiated by race, gender, socioeconomic class, and other factors.